 (A) Purpose.
-Recognizing a responsibility for the proper and ethical conduct of research and scholarship by all its personnel, and further recognizing that allegations or instances of conduct inconsistent with accepted standards may occur, the university is committed to providing maximal opportunity for fairness and due process.
-Toward this end the procedures stated herein shall be applied when misconduct is alleged against any university employee.
+Recognizing a responsibility for the proper and ethical conduct of research and scholarship by all its personnel and students, and further recognizing that allegations or instances of conduct inconsistent with accepted standards may occur, the university is committed to providing maximal opportunity for fairness and due process.
+Toward this end the procedures stated herein shall be applied when research misconduct is alleged against any university employee.
 Students accused of cheating and plagiarism will normally be subjected to rule 3342-03-01.8 Administrative Code regarding student cheating and plagiarism.
 However, if a student is accused of research misconduct associated with externally funded research, then the procedures stated herein shall be applied.

 (C) Definitions.
 The following key definitions apply to the implementation of the requirement in paragraph (B) of this rule.